odanby/preonboarding-projects/documentation/test-plan.md

 ## Steps
 These are the general steps I should follow.

-- Create a test plan and acceptance requirements
+- Create a test plan and acceptance requirements (DONE)
 - Create UI framework with HTML
-- Create SQL database (will just be a local database for this challenge)
+- Create SQL database (DONE)
-    - A single table is fine for this challenge.
-It'll have the name of the company, company's ticker symbol, company description, company picture, the total amount of stocks, and the stock's market capitalization
 - Set up Hibernate with Java
 - Connect Database to Java
 - Connect UI to Java